 Isn’t it risky to take new admissions from the hospital or any other location since those patients could have been exposed to COVID-19 prior to the admission?

 With the “community spread” that has become prevalent in our area, public places and healthcare institutions could be a potential source of exposure to COVID-19.
 We have developed a process to minimize the risk to our long-term residents by limiting exposure to new admissions.
 Prior to accepting a new admission, the hospital sends our staff a COVID-19 screen to identify any potential risk factors for that person.
 If available, the hospital also performs a COVID-19 test prior to resident admission to our facility.
-All new admissions or readmissions are assigned private, single-occupancy rooms in our admission quarantine area for the first 14 days of their stay.
-This allows us to monitor these patients for signs and symptoms of COVID-19.
+All new admissions will be monitored for signs and symptoms of COVID-19.
+New admissions not up to date with vaccinations will be quarantined for the first 10 days of their stay.
 Staff providing care in this area follows PPE guidance from the CDC to reduce the risk of cross-contamination to other residents.

 Resident Care & Routines